 ReelYukon.com - rebate of up to 25% of spending, 25% on labor that is being trained and full rebate on travel expenses

-NOTE: This project was "completed" Nov 20, 2010 but I would like to keep it up-to-date.
-If you have additional information or updates about filmmaking tax credits in your area, email me the info at makingthemovie AT-SIGN gmail DOT com. -JO
+NOTE: This project was "completed" Nov 20, 2010 but I continue to update it as I find or receive new information.
+If you have news or updates about filmmaking tax credits in your area, email me the info at makingthemovie AT-SIGN gmail DOT com. -JO

 SEE ALSO: How to Avoid Pitfalls in State-Sponsored Film Incentives